Zeidyen/msm-depression-ml/README.md

 ## Repository Structure

-- `data/`: Contains the (anonymized) dataset or a synthetic sample if data is restricted.
+- `data/`: Contains the (anonymized) dataset of MSM population in Ghana.
 - `notebooks/`: Jupyter or R notebooks for exploratory data analysis and preprocessing.
 - `models/`: Scripts for training and evaluating the machine learning classifiers.
 - `results/`: Evaluation metrics, plots (ROC curves, SHAP), and model outputs.